alphahex99/Supcom2Cards/README.md

 I receive messages from people I share servers with so maybe instead of sending a friend request just temporarily join: https://discord.gg/3xf6cRn or https://discord.gg/zUtsjXWeWk

+Check out SC2 on Steam if you like RTS: https://store.steampowered.com/app/40100/Supreme_Commander_2/ and be sure to buy the DLC too! :)

 ## Cards

 * Afterburn: Blocking doubles your Movement Speed for a few seconds